For samples or a product evaluation at your facility.

-This review gives information about various interactions between different foods and drugs and will help physicians and pharmacist prescribe drugs cautiously with only suitable food supplement to get maximum benefit for the patient.
+This review gives information about various interactions between different foods and drugs and will help physicians and pharmacists prescribe drugs cautiously with only suitable food supplements to get maximum benefit for the patient.
 Food-drug interactions can produce negative effects in safety and efficacy of drug therapy.

 Dysphagia is currently estimated to affect more than 18 million adults in the United States.
 A recent national survey revealed that over 40% of adults in the general community experience problems swallowing pills.
 Of adults who reported difficulty swallowing pills, 14% disclosed that they had delayed taking a dose of their medication, and 8% had skipped a dose completely.

 Eidex, B. Achieving medication adherence: creativity, consultation and community.
 Drug Store News.
 June 2019.

 Poor medication adherence results in 33% to 69% of medication-related U.S. hospital admissions at an estimated cost of $100 billion annually.
 Improving rates of medication adherence in the patient population has long remained an area of focus among pharmacists.
 Patients who regularly take their medications as prescribed demonstrate better clinical outcomes.
 Moreover, adherence results impact the retail pharmacy financially.